- Where will you do this adventure? Make sure there are plenty of places to hide.

 - The person who is “it” counts to 10 during the third round, while players keep moving closer.

 - After the 10-second round, the person who is “it” yells “Back to the pond!” and all of the players who are still hiding run to tag her.
-The first Beaver to tag the person who is “it” will be “it” for the next game.
+The first person to tag the person who is “it” will be “it” for the next game.

 - What do you know now that you did not know before?